Mark's Lecture Notes

 This site contains the online notes for Mark Treadwell's conference, seminar and workshop presentations.
 The seminars and these notes are abrief summary taken from the 'Glogal Curriculum Project.'
 This 12 year project synthesises the educational transitions being made available through the effectiveness and efficiency gains brought about by two successive global paradigm shifts in how we learn.

 You may think that the term Paradigm shift is overrated - really?
-In fact it is underrated... drastically.
+In fact it is underrated... drastically and here's why!

-The first paradigm shift in learning was the development of increasingly complex oral language which took place slowly over the last 2 million years.
+1. The first paradigm shift in learning was our development of increasingly complex oral language which took place incrementally over the last 2 million years.

-The second paradigm shift in learning was our ability to form representations of our language using symbols, enabling us to communicate visually; initially using glyphs which then slowly morphed into writing.
+2. The second paradigm shift in learning was our ability to form representations of our language, using symbols, enabling us to communicate visually; initially using glyphs which then slowly morphed into writing.
 Humans created stories using images as far back as 25,000–30,000 years ago, with the notion of counting appearing about 9,000 years ago.
-Sequences of pictographs appeared about 4,000 years ago and these morphed into icons, and finally ‘letters’ with symbols for sounds finally emerging 2,500–3,000 years ago.
+Sequences of pictographs appeared about 4,000 years ago and these morphed into icons, and finally ‘letters’ appeared to represent sounds emerging 2,500–3,000 years ago.